openstack-archive/git-upstream/doc/source/workflows.rst

 What has just happened?

-git-upstream has created a new branch named ``import/0.6.0-base`` which tip is set to the commit pointed by the release tag ``0.6.0``, and has rebased all changes present in our local master which were not already present in the upstream new release (``import/0.6.0-base``) onto ``import/0.6.0-base``.
+git-upstream has created a new branch named ``import/0.6.0-base`` which tip is branched from the release tag ``0.6.0``, and has rebased all changes present in our local master which were not already present in the upstream new release (``import/0.6.0-base``) onto ``import/0.6.0-base``.

 You can see that running the following command